 A few months after the ski trip, whilst on a conference in Trento, a mere 70 kilometers away from Madonna Di Campiglio, I picked up a map of the Dolomiti di Brenta and with a sharpie in my hand I outlined a 5-day long route plan including 8 via ferratas!

 I was super determined to complete this route and I am so glad I did!
-This 5-day backpacking trip turned out to be my favorite one of summer 2019!
+This 5-day backpacking trip turned out to be my favorite hut-to-hut trek in the Dolomites.

 Considering you will need a help of a cableway at the start and the end of this trip, the time window for tackling this route is relatively short.

-It stretches between the end of June, when the paths finally clear of snow, and the third week of September when once again the snow starts to fall at higher altitudes and mountain huts close to tourism traffic for the season.
+It stretches between the end of June when the paths are finally clear of snow, and the third week of September when once again the snow starts to fall at higher altitudes and mountain huts close to tourism traffic for the season.

 The trek starts and ends in the same location which means you don’t have to worry about relocating your car or working out the public transport in between trailheads.

 This traverse does include multiple via ferratas so you will definitely need to pack full ferrata gear and know how to use it.
-I have written a complete packing guide for hut to hut treks as well as the beginner’s guide to via ferrata climbing in the Italian Dolomites.
+I have written a complete packing guide for hut-to-hut treks as well as a beginner’s guide to via ferrata climbing in the Italian Dolomites.
 Make sure to check out those articles!

 Where does the Dolomiti Brenta traverse start and end?

 Madonna di Campiglio is a small ski resort located in the heart of the Brenta Dolomites and surrounded by the Adamello Brenta Nature Park!
-In the summer the whole area transforms into hikers paradise!
+In the summer the whole area transforms into a hikers’ paradise!
 Sounds idyllic, doesn’t it?